tobiasherzke/ruby-mosquitto/README.md

 phones, embedded computers or microcontrollers like the Arduino.
 ```

-See the [project website](http://mosquitto.org/) for more information.
+See the [project website](https://mosquitto.org/) for more information.

 ## Requirements

-This gem links against version 1.3.1 of `libmosquitto` .
+This gem links against `libmosquitto` >= version 1.3.1.
 You will need to install additional packages for your system.

 ### OS X